Come join us for the Annual 2011 AKSC Twilight Extravaganza

 Great Lakes Region Director: Tammy Anderson

-Director of Events: Shelley Watts-Cross & Debbie L. Cherubin
+Director of Events: Shelley Watts-Cross

-AKSC Registrar: George M Cross IV
+AKSC Registrar: Dr. George M Cross IV

 Director at Large: Dr. George Cross III